fluggo/Canvas/docs/sphinx/process/video.rst

 .. class:: RgbaFrameF32

-    :class:`RgbaFrameF32` contains a frame of video in 32-bit floating point channels.
+    :class:`RgbaFrameF32` contains a frame of RGBA video in 32-bit floating point channels.

-    While this is useful for video filters that need to do heavy processing on the image, it's not very useful as a container type since it uses a lot of memory.
+    While video stored in 32-bit float helps filters that need to do heavy processing on the image, it's not very useful as a container type since it uses a lot of memory.
     It's also not all that useful as a video source, since the frame data it contains may be converted to 16-bit float data at any time.
 For almost all uses, you